Heating Element Care & Maintenance for Impulse Heat Sealers

 - Remove the heating element.

-- Apply a thin coating of silicone release agent on to the heating element.
+- Apply a thin coating of silicone release agent onto the heating element.

 - Replace the top PTFE fabric cover that protects the element.